How to Spend the Best 2 Days in Kyoto

 Once you’ve strolled around the Yasaka shrine, head towards some of Gion’s most beautiful paths.

-Connecting to one another, Ninenzaka and Sannenzaka are two historic pedestrian streets of Kyoto that hold a traditional atmosphere and stunning, older architecture.
-Personally, these are the most beautiful streets of Kyoto and they must be visited both in the morning and night time!
+Connected to one another, Ninenzaka and Sannenzaka are two historic pedestrian streets of Kyoto that have a traditional atmosphere and stunning, older architecture.
+Personally, these are the most beautiful streets in Kyoto, and they must be visited both in the morning and at night!

-From these paths you’ll always see the Tower of Yasaka, which is seen as the symbol of Kyoto.
-In these paths you’ll encounter Geisha’s, see traditional architecture, cafes and restaurants, as well as local stores.
+From these paths, you’ll always see the Tower of Yasaka, which is seen as the symbol of Kyoto.
+You’ll also encounter Geisha, see traditional architecture, cafes and restaurants, as well as local stores.

 Unique Activity: On Sannenzaka, you will find the My Only Fragrance store.
-In this store, you can craft your own perfume with a professional.
+Here, you can craft your own perfume with a professional.
 This is something I wanted to do, but found out about it too late.
 I’m a strong believer that perfumes can bring you back to a destination, and the memories you made there.

 Hōkan-ji Temple